-I think the popularity of the “bowl” can be, at least partially, attributed to today’s fast-paced American culture.
+I think the popularity of the “bowl” can be partially attributed to our fast-paced culture.
 You see, foods in bowls don’t require a knife to be eaten – just a spoon or fork.
-Thus, you only need one hand to scoop the food into your mouth, leaving the other hand free to type emails or reply to texts, which absolutely cannot wait until after lunch.
-Because we all know that our entire lives would implode if we put our phones down even for 10 minutes, right?)
+Thus, you only need one hand to scoop the food into your mouth, leaving the other one free to type emails or reply to texts.
+(Which absolutely cannot wait until after lunch, because we all know our lives would implode if we put our phones down even for 10 minutes, right?)

-The key to the perfect grain bowl is the contrast of hot and cold temperatures, and of chewy and crunchy textures, as well as a killer dressing to tie it all together.
+The key to a satisfying grain bowl is the contrast of hot and cold temperatures, and of chewy and crunchy textures, as well as a killer dressing to tie it all together.

 Here’s my vegan grain bowl formula: